Yusuf-A-Shuaib/Yusuf-A-Shuaib/README.md

 </br>

-🌱 I’m currently learning computer penetration testing(pentesting) so as to ameliorate my networking and software engineering skills so as to tweak up defences on already existing softwares.
+🌱 I’m also learning computer penetration testing(pentesting) with the aim to ameliorate my networking and software engineering skills which would greatly impact how I tweak up defenses on softwares.
 I'm also preparing to take the CompTIA network+ examination.
 </br>

 👯 I’m looking to collaborate on more challenging projects.
 So, do you need an extra hand on a project? <a href="mailto:shuaibudeenyusuf@gmail.com">Let's Build 😉</a>